maciekbo/4_in_a_row_bot/README.md

 This is a bot to "connect 4" game writen by Maciej Boroń.
+Run the file 'bot' on Linux and 'win_bot.exe' on Windows.

 The human player uses 'O' and the computer uses 'X'.